ms-jpq/isomorphic_copy/README.md

 ## How does it masquerade as xclip?

-`isomorphic-copy/bin` contains a shim of `xclip`, `pbcopy`, etc. It will intercept all calls to those programs, and forward it up.
+`isomorphic-copy/bin` contains a shim of `xclip`, `pbcopy`, etc. It will intercept all calls to those programs, and forward it up, to the local clipboards and remote daemons.